mashcom/originality-integration-fiverr/README.md

 **1. Create a Social App:**

-Open your Django project's admin interface by accessing the URL **http://127.0.0.1:8000/admin/**.
+Open your Django project's admin interface by accessing the URL **{APPLICATION URL}/admin/**.
 Log in with your superuser credentials.

 **2. Navigate to Social Applications:**